RoboSubLA/SeniorDesign21-22/computer_vision/README.md

 ## How to work with the code
 ...
 How can a new developer start working with the code

+Have all required packages installed from the RoboSubCSULA README.md\

+Before running any of the commands when testing the LetterA
+I. Locate the LetterA.data file within the yolov4_files folder within the catkin_ws II.
+For the "names" value within the LetterA.data file change the path to your local path for LetterA.names file within the yolov4_files folder.

+1. run following commands in your system's terminal:
+- `cd catkin_ws`
+- `catkin_make`
+- `source devel/setup.bash`
+- `roscore`

+2. Create a new terminal and run the following commands;
+- `cd catkin_ws`
+- `source devel/setup.bash`
+- `rosrun computer_vision cv_start.py`

 ## Testing
 ...
 How can you test the different states